Skip to main content

 Common Mistakes People Make When Training Their Animals

 Have you ever thought, “Why aren’t they getting this?”
 You are not alone.
 Many people get stuck while training their animals.
 Whether it’s with clients or a post on social media asking for help, I see animal caretakers making the same mistakes over and over while training their animals.
 Professionals like us frequently make them too!
-In this multipart article, I’ll list mistakes I commonly see and how you can fix them.
+In this article, I’ll list mistakes I commonly see and how you can fix them.
 Mistake #1 –Training without a Plan Are you using a training plan to train your animal?
-If not,… Continued
+If not, you… Continued

 Why is “Balanced” Dog Training Controversial?